 How many people are homeless in Houston, Harris County, Fort Bend County, and Montgomery County?
 How are Veterans, families, children, and other vulnerable populations affected by homelessness?
 The Coalition for the Homeless works to help answer these questions by conducting an annual Homeless Count & Survey.

-Click here to sign up to participate in the 2017 Homeless Count
+Click here to register for Homeless Count Training.

 2017 Point-In-Time Homeless Count & Survey

 - Unsheltered Count: January 24, 25 & 26, 2017

 - Friday, January 27 will be held as a back-up date in the case of inclement weather.